bocoup/webpack-workshop/content/00-core/03-webpack-plugins/content/04-uglifyjs-plugin.md

 ### Built-in optimization plugin

+__UglifyJS__ is a well-known tool for minifying and compressing JavaScript.
+It is _built in_ to webpack.

 ???
 __UglifyJS__ is a known tool to minify and compress JS code.
 This is a common and important step for any web application, and a minified output is smaller in bytes transferred (and gets even smaller when gzipped).